-What is your greatest fear?
-Some people are afraid of dogs, some people are scared of spiders, but we are fearful of public speaking for most people.
-We are constantly worried about being judged by others and being laughed at by others.
-However, I am taking a class to learn public speaking because I understand the benefit of it.
-It is an important skill to master, and it has an impact on three levels: personal, professional and societal.
+What is your biggest phobia?
+Some people are terrified of dogs, while others are terrified of spiders, but we are frightened of public speaking.
+We are constantly concerned about being assessed by others and ridiculed by them.
+However, I am enrolling in a class to master public speaking because I recognize the value.
+It’s a crucial talent to perfect since it affects you on three levels: personal, professional, and societal.

-I feel empathy.
-I could understand the fear, but there was nothing I could do to help.
-The girl’s mother was sitting next to her, urging her to speak.
-At first, she started videoing her lovely daughter with her phone camera.
-She wants to be proud of her daughter with high expectations that her daughter would perform well in front of others.
-Later on, the mother lost her patient, and it was at that moment, the daughter’s tears started to drop.
-The longer the time wait, the greater the pressure the daughter built up herself.
-Is there anything that we could do to help?
-Let me try to share my own experience to overcome this fear.
+I was moved by empathy.
+I understood the terror, but I couldn’t do anything to help.
+The girl’s mother sat next to her, pleading with her to speak up.
+She began filming her adorable daughter with her phone camera at first.
+She wanted to be proud of her daughter and had high hopes for her to do well in front of others.
+The mother eventually lost her patient, and it was at that point, the daughter’s eyes were moist, and tears began to flow.
+The more the daughter waited, the more strain she put on herself.
+Is there anything we can do to assist?
+Let me attempt to explain my own experience in overcoming this apprehension.

-On a personal level, public speaking can help personal branding and give yourself visibility to the public.
-I am an introvert who prefers to be solitary instead of talking in front of people.
-And I am sure you would share the same experience in class: a teacher finished a lecture, ask if anyone has any questions?
-The answer is: silent.
-The quietness is especially true in Asia schools.
-No one would raise their hand to inquire.
-They are afraid of asking foolish questions, not because they have no questions, but it is because of fear of asking stupid questions.
-I remember a quote: “If you ask a question, you may look like a fool for five minutes if you ask a question, but if you never ask the question, you may be a fool forever, for the next five years without knowing the answer”.
-Being able to stand up, speak up and dare to ask.
-It boosts your confidence and leaves a good impression on your teacher.
-The visibility you got gives you an edge in school and life as a result of your increased visibility.
+On a personal level, public speaking can assist with unique branding and public visibility.
+I am an introvert who loves to be alone rather than speak in front of others.
+And I’m sure you’ve had the same experience in class: after a lecture, the teacher asks if anyone has any questions.
+Silence is the answer.
+The silence is particularly noticeable in Asian classrooms.
+In class, no one would raise their hand to inquire.
+They are afraid of asking foolish questions, not because they have no queries.
+“You may look like a fool for five minutes if you ask a question, but if you never ask the question, you may be a fool forever, for the next five years without knowing the answer.”
+Standing up, speaking up, and daring to ask.
+It increases your self-assurance and makes a positive impression on your teacher.
+You will gain an advantage in school and life as a result of your increased visibility.

-On a professional level, public speaking is crucial for us to communicate.
-My job title is Engineering Manager.
-What does a manager do?
-My main job as a manager is to communicate.
-Not the best programmer to write codes, but the best person who could talk to the team, motivate the team members to perform better, write reports and verbal updates to senior executives, and present and impress the clients.
-Last week I demonstrated my company’s product in front of the CEO of a digital bank and seventy people in the audience.
-I showcase how easy it is to use our product to open a bank account and transfer money.
-I tried to use visuals, ask questions and inject humour to capture their attention.
-As a result, it was a successful presentation with much positive feedback.
-Mastering the skills of public speaking is a must for my job.
+Public speaking is essential for us to communicate on a professional level.
+Engineering Manager is my title.
+What does a manager’s job entail?
+As a manager, my primary responsibility is to communicate.
+Not the best coder, but the best communicator who could talk to the team, inspire team members to do better, write reports and give updates to senior executives, and present and impress clients.
+Last week, I presented my company’s product to a CEO of a digital bank and a crowd of seventy individuals.
+I demonstrate how simple it is to open a bank account and transfer money using our services.
+I tried to use graphics, ask questions and add humour to attract their attention.
+As a result, the presentation was a success, with a lot of favourable feedback.
+For my job, mastering public speaking skills is a prerequisite.

-On a societal level, public speaking could help to make a change in society.
-No matter the organisation you join, such as the Red Cross, boy scout or animal care, etc., a shared vision with a key message that is so important to tell other people.
-You can be an ambassador of your organisation.
-For example, if you care so much about climate change, look at Bill Gates writing a book to talk about it; look at Greta Thunberg, an 18-year-old activist from Sweden, to advocate it.
-Even the famous actor Leonardo DiCaprio gave a speech to ask us to take action and stop climate change.
-Being able to speak lets you deliver critical messages to the public and make a change.
+On a societal level, public speaking has the potential to influence change.
+Regardless of which organization you join, such as the Red Cross, Boy Scouts, Animal Care, or others, you must have a shared vision and a key message to convey to others.
+You can represent your company as an ambassador.
+For example, if you’re concerned about climate change, consider Bill Gates authoring a book about it or Greta Thunberg, an 18-year-old activist from Sweden, advocating for it.
+Even Leonardo DiCaprio, the famous actor, gave a speech urging us to combat climate change.
+Being able to communicate effectively allows you to deliver important messages to the public and effect change.